Workshops 1:00 – 5:00 Central Ohio Technical College: Montgomery Hall (COTC)

 Information regarding other hotels, motels, camp grounds, etc. in the area can be obtained at www.visitcoshocton.com You will also find listings there for local restaurants and other attractions.

-Area attractions: While in the area you may want to take in some of the local attractions: in addition to the Roscoe Village shops and tours that are available through the Visitors Center, you may want to visit Clary Gardens, Lake Park, local wineries, etc. This information is available at www.visitcoshocton.com.
+Area attractions: While in the area you may want to take in some of the local attractions: in addition to the Roscoe Village shops and tours that are available through the Visitors Center, you may want to visit Clary Gardens, Lake Park, local wineries and breweries, etc. This information is available at www.visitcoshocton.com.
 Also, the Coshocton Visitors Bureau is located in Roscoe Village - next to Canal Cargo.
 Check out the beautiful display of Annin Flags - they are a local dealer for the flags made in Coshocton.

 Support: If you would like to volunteer some time during the festival please send an email to firstname.lastname@example.org.
 We could use some volunteers at the registration/information tables.
 Those wishing to help with financial support for the festival can send checks payable to Coshocton Dulcimer Days to Louise Cardenzana, Treasurer, 805 Edwards St., West Lafayette, OH 43845.